 Death notices usually begin with the name, age, and place of residence of the deceased, along with the time and place of death.

 If you are uncomfortable sharing the cause of death, you are under no obligation to include it.
 However, if it was a sudden or unexpected death, putting the cause in the obituary may save you from having to repeatedly explain what happened to every relative and friend.

 Each life is unique, but common milestones to consider including are: the date and place of birth, parent’s names (including mother’s maiden name), date and place of marriage, birth name of spouse, education, work, and military service.
 Add a few words about how the deceased enriched the lives of their family, friends and community.

 An important part of the obituary is the listing of survivors and those who preceded your loved one in death.
 This is a section that benefits from forethought, since in the depths of grief you might omit some relatives.

-Your Arbor Memorial professional will help you include the essentials: time, date and place of service; time, date and place of burial or interment; and time, date and place of visitation(s).
+Include the time, date and place of service; time, date and place of burial or interment; and time, date and place of visitation(s).

 The end of a death notice is the place to specify where memorial donations may be made, or to give thanks to hospital or nursing staff.
 Sometimes a short prayer or a line from a poem is placed at the end.